Year of Publication

 Digital Object Identifier (DOI)

 Ackerman, Kera B., "Examining the Efficacy of Co-Teaching at the Secondary Level: Special Educators' Perceptions of Their Productivity as Co-Teachers" (2017).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 39.